DeepOmni: Towards Seamless and Smart Speech Interaction with Adaptive Modality-Specific MoE: Experimental Results and Analysis

-The text evaluation is mainly conducted to assess the retention of language capabilities in the models, and all evaluations are performed using opencompass\footnote{https://opencompass.org.cn/}.
+\textbf{Evaluation on Text to Text}\quad The text evaluation is mainly conducted to assess the retention of language capabilities in the models, and all evaluations are performed using opencompass\footnote{https://opencompass.org.cn/}.
 As shown in Table~\ref{tab:LLM_benchmark}, modular MLLMs cause minimal damage to the language abilities of the original text LLMs, primarily because the LLM is only responsible for generating text tokens.
 However, native MLLMs significantly impair the language capabilities of the original text LLMs, with an average relative loss of over 20\% compared to their backbone LLMs.
-The DeepTalk model effectively alleviates the catastrophic forgetting problem of native MLLMs through modality isolation and joint modality training, achieving an average relative loss at the same level as modular MLLMs.
+The DeepOmni model effectively alleviates the catastrophic forgetting problem of native MLLMs through modality isolation and joint modality training, achieving an average relative loss at the same level as modular MLLMs.

 \textbf{Evaluation on Speech to Text}\quad